microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/testing.md

 Run steps 1-3 above before starting the IDE.

-In Visual Studio Code, Ctrl+Shift+P will let you select the Python interpreter (virtual environment). https://code.visualstudio.com/docs/python/environments
+In Visual Studio Code, Ctrl+Shift+P will let you select the Python interpreter (virtual environment).
+You may also need to configure the Python settings to use pytest framework if it is not turned on by default. https://code.visualstudio.com/docs/python/environments

 In Visual Studio, there is a Python environment selector.